desiquinn/Computer-Architecture/SPRINT_understand.md

 # pseudo code
     # if the equal flag is true (00000001)
         # jump to the address stored in the given register

+JNE - jumps if the reqA are NOT equal
+- sets pc directly

+# pseudo code
+    # If E flag is clear (00000000 OR 00000010 OR 00000100)
+        # jump to the address stored in the given register.